DOTS Support

 }

-In simple terms, a sufficient number of SystemBaseRegistry.ForwardingFunc corresponding wrapper functions need to be reserved.
-Add the following code to the hot update module (or DHE assembly, but not in AOT assemblies):
+Simply put, you need to reserve enough wrapper functions corresponding to SystemBaseRegistry.ForwardingFunc.
+Add the following code in the hot update module (can also be in DHE assembly, but not in AOT assembly):

 public static class PreserveDOTSReversePInvokeWrapper